Poster Slam Competition

 - In using text: avoid overloading the poster, use an active voice, keep sentences short and simple – use visuals where possible (pictures, graphics).

-- Title should be readable from 12 feet away and the text 6 feet away.
+- Title should be readable from 12 feet away and the text from 6 feet away.
 Double space and left justify text for easy reading.
 Suggested font sizes: title: 72-120; subtitle: 48-80; section headings 36-72; content 24-48; keep one font for all content.
 Fonts lacking embellishment are easiest to read.